 The column could wait, an editor told Bouchette, directing him to make telephone calls to find out more about the storm.
 Doris Mulligan, among the few female reporters to work on a daily newspaper in the city, was assigned to write the storm story, putting together facts gathered from Bouchette and other reporters (9).

-When the afternoon edition hit the streets, readers learned mills and logging companies along the Fraser River had been forced to shut down and more than 2,000 men were temporarily out of work.
+When the afternoon edition hit the streets, readers learned mills and logging companies along the Fraser River had been forced to shut down and more 2,000 men were temporarily out of work.
 Longshoremen at the Burrard docks were hampered lifting cargo off moored ships.
 The bitter cold “seems to sear the hands as though red-hot,” a dockworker said.
 Frost caused wooden paving blocks to expand and heave up in sections of the city.

 Schools closed, giving students a reprieve from chilly classrooms and more time to toboggan down side streets.
 The Sunday night shift of telephone operators were anointed “heroines” for keeping the lines open all night and in to Monday morning, as they waited for their replacements to struggle in through the snow drifts (10).

 The public was also reminded that “the poor” continued to need fuel and clothing.

 The stock market crash that delivered an economic depression in 1929, resulted in Vancouver, usually a temperate terminal city at the national rail lines, taking much of the brunt.
 The province had the greatest number of transient, unemployed men relative to its population in Canada and in 1935, approximately 78,000 people in BC were on the relief rolls (11).

 Reporters stayed with the weather story all week as the temperature began to rise and the thaw brought more havoc, especially in the Fraser Valley.